nf-core/methylseq/docs/usage.md

 The nf-core/methylseq pipeline provides two distinct workflows for DNA methylation analysis.
 These workflows support different aligners and cater to a range of computational requirements.

 > Read more about **Bisulfite Sequencing & Three-Base Aligners** used in this pipeline [here](usage/bs-seq-primer.md)

+### Requirements

+- Nextflow >= 24.10.5
+- Container runtime: Docker, Singularity, Podman, Charliecloud, or Apptainer.
+Conda is also supported for CPU workflows, but the Parabricks GPU pathway does not support Conda/Mamba.

 ```mermaid
 flowchart TD